indico/indico-user-docs/docs/plugins/zoom.md

 Click on **Join** and you will be directed to a Zoom meeting page.
 You will then have the choice to join using the desktop Zoom client or its web-based version.

+!!! info
+    See the [dedicated Zoom@CERN web pages](https://videoconference.web.cern.ch) in order to get more information about the Zoom service and how to use it.